JakovTomasic/no-headache.nix/doc/configuring.md

 # Writing configurations

-For each setup (combination of machines) write a single `configs.nix` file.
+For each setup (combination of machines), write a single `configs.nix` file.
-The configuration is managed in nix programming language.
+The configuration is managed in Nix programming language.
 See [Nix language basics](https://nix.dev/tutorials/nix-language) to familiarize yourself with the syntax.
 Or just read the examples and figure stuff out on the way.

-For concrete examples read `configs.nix` files inside `examples/` directory.
+For concrete examples, read `configs.nix` files inside the `examples/` directory.

-Template for each `configs.nix` files is as follows:
+Template for each `configs.nix` file is as follows:

 ```nix
 { pkgs, ... }: